2020 Tarlac shooting: Incident and investigation

 The incident began when Nuezca confronted the Gregorio family for using a boga, an improvised noisemaker cannon typically made from bamboo, a PVC pipe, or through linkage of opened tin cans.
-When Nuezca attempted to arrest Frank Anthony "Anton" Gregorio, who appeared intoxicated, his mother, 55-year-old Sonia Gregorio, intervened by restraining her son.
+When Nuezca attempted to arrest Frank Anthony "Anton" Gregorio, who appeared intoxicated, his mother, 52-year-old Sonia Gregorio, intervened by restraining her son.
 The confrontation escalated into a heated argument, culminating in Nuezca fatally shooting both victims.
 According to Police Colonel Renante Cabico, director of the Tarlac Provincial Police Office, Nuezca was off duty at the time of the incident.

 The circumstances of the incident was captured on video.
-It shows Nuezca, in civilian clothes, accompanied by his 12-year-old daughter, Elisha Aquino Nuezca, rushing to the Gregorio family's house.
+It shows Nuezca, in civilian clothes, accompanied by his 12-year-old daughter, rushing to the Gregorio family's house.
 Nuezca was holding the boga he had confiscated.
 Sonia is seen embracing Frank in an attempt to prevent his arrest.
 Bystanders can be heard pleading and crying in the background.
 At one point, the police told the people not to interfere and wait for the barangay officials.
-Elisha Aquino Nuezca, also at the scene and intervened by yelling "My father is a policeman!" to which Sonia mockingly responded "I don't care, eh-eh-eh-eh-eh!", quoting a lyric from the K-pop song "I Don't Care" by South Korean girl group 2NE1.
-Nuezca then threatened to kill Sonia by saying “Putang ina mo, gusto mo tapusin kita ngayon?” right before shooting her in the head.
+Elisha Aquino Nuezca, also at the scene and intervened by yelling "My father is a policeman!" to which Sonia mockingly responded "I don't care, eh-eh-eh-eh-eh!", quoting a lyric from the K-pop song "I Don't Care" by South Korean girl group 2NE1 which Sandara Park was a member.
+Nuezca then threatened to kill Sonia by saying “Putang-ina mo, gusto mo tapusin kita ngayon, ha?!” right before shooting her in the head.
 He proceeded to shoot Frank twice before firing at Sonia again as she lay on the ground, all in front of his daughter and the victims' relatives.
 According to the Paniqui Municipal Police, Nuezca fled the scene and went to his parents' house in Urdaneta, Pangasinan.
 Nuezca had been assigned to the Parañaque City Crime Laboratory and had recently returned to Paniqui, Tarlac.

 The incident was reported to the police twenty minutes later and, at 6:19 p.m., Nuezca surrendered himself to a police station in Rosales, Pangasinan where he turned over his firearms.
 The following day, Lt.
 Col. Noriel Rombaoa, chief of Paniqui Municipal Police Station, confirmed that Nuezca admitted to the crime.
 Nuezca was subsequently charged with double murder.
 The Philippine National Police (PNP) assured that there would be no "whitewashing" in the investigation and committed to resolving the case within 30 days.
 They stated that if found guilty, Nuezca would be dismissed from service and stripped of his income.

 Relatives of the victims reported that prior to the shooting, Nuezca had an intense ongoing dispute with the family over a right of way he had sold to them.